 Plant in early spring so that plants quickly grow roots and become established.
 Autumn planting may lead to losses from waterlogging and evergreens may deteriorate over winter from dryness at the roots or wind-burn of the foliage.

 Watering is one of the most important jobs when growing plants in containers.
 Roots need a balance of air and water to grow well which is easy to provide if you have a good quality compost or soil.
 Plants don't grow well if their roots are in very wet compost (not enough air) and plants will often benefit if the compost is allowed to dry a little between waterings.
 See the advice below on summer care and winter care for information on watering plants in containers.
 How much you need to water is very weather dependant.
+More information on watering containers.

 See the advice below on summer care and winter care for information on feeding plants in containers.